hpc-maths/samurai/docs/source/reference/finite_volume_schemes.rst

 where :code:`output_field_size` is set in :code:`cfg`,
 and :code:`input_field_size` corresponds to the size of the field type set in :code:`cfg` as :code:`input_field_type`.
 The matrix type is in fact an :code:`xtensor` object.
-You can then, amongs other things, access the :math:`k`-th row of :code:`c[0]` via :code:`xt::row(c[0], k)`, its :math:`l`-th column via :code:`xt::col(c[0], l)`, or its coefficient at indices :math:`(k, l)` via :code:`c[0](k, l)`.
+You can then, among other things, access the :math:`k`-th row of :code:`c[0]` via :code:`xt::row(c[0], k)`, its :math:`l`-th column via :code:`xt::col(c[0], l)`, or its coefficient at indices :math:`(k, l)` via :code:`c[0](k, l)`.

 .. note::
     When both :code:`output_field_size` and :code:`input_field_size` equal 1,
-    the matrix type employed to store the coefficents reduces to a scalar type (typically :code:`double`).
+    the matrix type employed to store the coefficients reduces to a scalar type (typically :code:`double`).
     In particular, no accessor or :code:`xtensor` function is available.
     To write an :math:`n`-dimensional program, a separate code for the special case where the matrix reduces to a scalar is usually necessary.

-As the operator is declared homogenous over the mesh, the coefficients do not depend on specific cell values.
+As the operator is declared homogeneous over the mesh, the coefficients do not depend on specific cell values.
 They can, however, depend on the mesh size :math:`h`, making :math:`h` the only parameter of the flux function.
 The coefficients can then be computed only once per mesh level, and re-used for all interfaces.
 If other (constant!) parameters are needed, they can be captured by the lambda function.